 Some bright spots—cost of living is 12 percent below the national average, and the scenery—yes!

 You won’t have any trouble finding beautiful views in Montana but holding onto your money might be a challenge.
 The cost of living is 3 percent above the national average while income is 21 percent below.
 Montana will tax most of your retirement income including a top tax rate of 6.9 percent that isn’t just for the filthy rich.
 Once you earn $17,400 or above, 6.9 percent is your rate.
 Ouch!

 By the numbers, Montana isn’t a place you want to move to for retirement but lifelong residents don’t often leave.
 Nearly 17 percent of the population is 65 or older and there’s always the snowbird option.

 Most of the states on our list have been in the northern portions of the country but there are some steer-clear states in the southern portion as well.
 Leading that charge is New Mexico.
 The retiree poverty rate of 12 percent is the 3rd highest in the country.
-The tax on Social Security benefits and most other retirement income is probably a big reason for the high poverty rate although low income seniors can receive an $8,000 exemption.
-On the bright site, healthcare cost are below average along with the cost of living.
+The tax on Social Security benefits and most other retirement income is probably a big reason for the high poverty rate although low-income seniors can receive an $8,000 exemption.
+On the bright site, healthcare costs are below average along with the cost of living.